AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 </br>

-Let's take a look at how to create a complex chart in this dashboard - the line and clustered column chart.
+<p align="justify"> Let's take a look at how to create a complex chart in this dashboard - the line and clustered column chart.
 It's ideal for displaying the distribution of customers by age groups and their corresponding churn rate.
 To get started, I begin by creating an empty chart and adding data to it.
 I drag the "Age Groups" from the "Age Groups" table to the "X-axis" field and choose not to use the "Customer Data" table so that I can easily sort the groups in the chart.
 Next, I drag the "Number of Customers" measure to the "Column y-axis" field and repeat the same for the "Churn Rate" measure in the "Line y-axis" field.
 However, the generated chart is unsorted when it comes to age groups.
 To remedy this, I select the "Age Groups" column in the "Age Groups" table within the "Data" tab.
 After highlighting both the column and the chart, I go to the "Column Tools" tab, click on "Sort by column," and choose "Age Groups ID."
 This action sorts the age groups in the table but not the chart.
 To sort the chart, I go to the top-right of the chart, click on "more options," select "sort axis," and choose "Age groups & Sort ascending."
-These same steps must be taken to plot the customer and churn rate distributions by "Account Balance Groups" and "Credit Score Groups."
+These same steps must be taken to plot the customer and churn rate distributions by "Account Balance Groups" and "Credit Score Groups."</p>

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/15c5d93f-569b-42a5-81b3-517ca169ba4a">